open-sauced/intro/05-how-to-contribute-to-open-source.md

-# How to Contribute to Open Source

-In this chapter, we'll guide you through the process of contributing to open source projects.
-We'll cover the following topics:

-- Finding projects to work on
-- How to submit a contribution
-- Onboarding in a new project
-- What happens next?

 ## Finding Projects to Work On

 One of the first challenges you might face when getting started with open source is finding a project to contribute to.
 Here are some tips to help you discover projects that align with your interests and skills: